carbon-language/carbon-lang/flang/documentation/ParserCombinators.md

 * `cut` is a trivial parser that always fails silently.
 * `guard(pred)` returns a parser that succeeds if and only if the predicate expression evaluates to true.
-* `nextChar` returns the next character, and fails at EOF.
+* `nextCh` consumes the next character and returns its location, and fails at EOF.
+* `"xyz"_ch` succeeds if the next character consumed matches any of those in the string (ignoring case), and returns its location.

 ### Combinators
 These functions and operators combine existing parsers to generate new parsers.